cast-org/figuration/site/4.0/layout/overview.md

 {% endcapture %}
 {% renderCallout, callout, "info" %}

-Figuration primarily uses the following media query ranges---or breakpoints---in our source Sass files for our layout, grid system, and components.
+Figuration primarily uses the following media query ranges—or breakpoints—in our source Sass files for our layout, grid system, and components.

 {% capture highlight %}
 // Extra small devices (portrait phones, less than 36em/576px)